sp4rkie/docsis-cable-load-monitor/README.md

           -h [0-9]+             - height of generated graph(s)
           -g [0-9]+ [0-9]+      - generate a snapshot with stop at and length (in secs) -d [01]               - display mode (0 == standard, 1 == accumulated)
-          -n [0-9]+             - wait for this many tuners minimum to come up -m [0-9]+             - use this many tuners maximum -i                    - ignore errors reported by dvbtune -sequential           - force sequential tuning in multi tuner mode -failreboot           - trigger a reboot on dvbsnoop failure -fixbrokenHW          - try to workaround some broken hardware -v                    - increase logging verbosity
+          -n [0-9]+             - wait for this many DVB-C tuners minimum to come up -m [0-9]+             - use this many DVB-C tuners maximum -i                    - ignore errors reported by dvbtune -sequential           - force sequential tuning in multi DVB-C tuner mode -failreboot           - trigger a reboot on dvbsnoop failure -fixbrokenHW          - try to workaround some broken DVB-C tuner hardware -v                    - increase logging verbosity

         Defaults: